Ziaeemehr/neuro_toolbox/README.md

 ## installation

 There is no need for installation.
 It's a header file only library.
-You just need to put the header file "neuro_toolbox.hpp" from *single_header_file* directory in a next to your `cpp` or `cxx`  files and use the library.
+You just need to put the header file "neuro_toolbox.hpp" from *single_header_file* directory next to your `cpp` or `cxx`  files and use the library.
 You also need to include the header file.

 ```c++
 #include "neuro_toolbox.hpp"